stefanzweifel/php-swiss-cantons/README.md

 ### `getByName()`

-Search for a Canton by it's name.
+Search for a Canton by its name.
 The name must exactly match one of the translations of the Canton (German, French, Italian, Romansh or English).

 ```php
 $cantonManager = new Wnx\SwissCantons\CantonManager();